-If you get a social housing property, the amount of rent you pay will be based on your income and the income of people living with you at the time you accept a housing offer.
+If you get a public housing property, the amount of rent you pay will be based on your income and the income of people living with you at the time you accept a housing offer.
 We’ll work out the rate you’ll pay in rent to your landlord.

 You need to let us know straight away about any changes in circumstances that might affect the amount of rent you pay, your ongoing need for the place you’re living in and your eligibility for social housing more generally.
 This includes changes in circumstances of both you and your partner, and of other tenants in the property and their partners.